Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

     * > Class component implmenetation of an interval counter.
     * > Implement the same using functional component and hooks.
   * The point to make note of there is, when you pass an emtpy array [] as the second argument to useEffect, the useEffect runs only one and forget, that's also mean, the useEffect do not monitor any update in props and state.
-Which may lead to unexpected behvior.
+Which may lead to unexpected behaviour.
   * For example: If the `setCount` could have been updated directly without prevState, then the value will be udpated only once, since React grouped related setState.
 And that means component will no re-render and subsequent `tick` interval.
   * To prevent such behevior,